bbud148/Simple-Neural-Net-R/README.md

 # Simple-Neural-Net-R
-A simple demonstration of the nnet package on MNIST handwritten numbers in R
+A simple demonstration using the nnet package on MNIST handwritten numbers in R